Consumer Safety

 From the Collection of Accident Information to Alerts

-Pursuant to the Consumer Safety Act, the Consumer Affairs Agency receives reports on consumer accidents from governmental bodies and other entities concerned, summarizes pieces of accident information and regularly releases such information on serious accidents among them.
+Pursuant to the Consumer Safety Act, the Consumer Affairs Agency (CAA) receives notification of consumer accidents from governmental bodies and other entities concerned, summarizes accident information and regularly publishes such information.
+The CAA also consolidates and analyzes these pieces of information, publishes the results, provides them to local governments as well as reports them to the Diet and the Consumer Commission.

 Prompt action to raise consumer awareness